Economic and Political Overview

 Main Sectors of Industry

-The industrial sector employs 31% of the workforce and contributes 38% of the GDP (World Bank 2023).
-Iran's industry is spearheaded by the hydrocarbon industry as the country is rich in mineral resources, mainly oil (4th largest proved crude oil reserves in the world) and gas (2nd place in reserves in the world), copper, lead, zinc, etc. Nevertheless, Iran's crude oil production, which rose gradually in the aftermath of the nuclear agreement, has fallen drastically since 2018 following the implementation of American sanctions on this sector, and it reached the lowest level since the 1980s in July 2019 (International Energy Agency).
-While the effects of the coronavirus have been severe, Iran has escaped the worst impact of the oil price collapse.
-This was due to the drop in oil exports caused by the Trump administration's 'maximum pressure' campaign (IAI).
-According to Reuters, Iran’s oil exports hit a record in the last two months of 2022 and showed a strong start in 2023.
+The industrial sector employs 34% of the workforce and contributes 39.9% of the GDP (World Bank).
+Iran's industry is spearheaded by the hydrocarbon industry as the country is rich in mineral resources, mainly oil (3rd largest proved crude oil reserves in the world) and gas (2nd place in reserves in the world), copper, lead, zinc, etc. In 2023, Iran's daily oil production reached 2.99 million barrels, marking an increase of 440,000 barrels compared to 2022, as reported by the International Energy Agency, while exports reached a five-year high.
 The textile industry is the second most important after the oil sector.
-Other major industries include sugar refining, food-processing, petro-chemicals, cement and construction.
-Traditional handicrafts, such as carpet weaving and ceramics manufacturing, silk and jewellery are also vital to the economy.
+Other major industries include sugar refining, food-processing, petrochemicals, cement, and construction.
+Traditional handicrafts, such as carpet weaving and ceramics manufacturing, silk, and jewelry are also vital to the economy.
+The manufacturing sector as a whole is estimated to account for one-fifth of GDP.

 Breakdown of Economic Activity By Sector Agriculture Industry Services